GuaciG/landing-page-travel/README.md

 You can take a look [here](https://guacig.github.io/landing-page-travel/)

 Feedback issues etc. are more than welcome!
-Thanks a lot!
+Thanks!